britepool/comply/policies/retention.md

 a.
 The organization is bound by multiple legal, regulatory and contractual obligations with regard to the data it retains.
 These obligations stipulate how long data can be retained, and how data must be destroyed.
 Examples of legal, regulatory and contractual obligations include laws and regulations in the local jurisdiction where the organization conducts business, and contracts made with employees, customers, service providers, partners and others.

 a.
 The organization may also be involved in events such as litigation or disaster recovery scenarios that require it to have access to original information in order to protect the organization’s interests or those of its employees, customers, service providers, partners and others.
-As a result, the organization may need to archive and store information for longer that it may be needed for day-to-day operations.
+As a result, the organization may need to archive and store information for longer than it may be needed for day-to-day operations.

  \pagebreak